 - Swimming or diving in jellyfish areas without protective clothing

 - Playing or sunbathing where jellyfish are washed up on the beach

 - Swimming in a place known to have many jellyfish

 Possible complications of a jellyfish sting include:

-- Delayed hypersensitivity reaction, causing blisters, rash or other skin irritations one to two weeks after the sting
+- Delayed skin reaction, causing blisters, rash or other irritation

 The following tips can help you avoid jellyfish stings: